redroid-rockchip/.github/profile/README.md

 #####################
 # create and start builder
 #####################
-# 我们编译的是rk3588，用的gpu是mali-G610
+# We are compiling for rk3588, using the Mali-G610 GPU.
-# 但是hardware/rockchip/librkvpu/omx_get_gralloc_private/Android.go没有定义mali-G610
+# However, in hardware/rockchip/librkvpu/omx_get_gralloc_private/Android.go, Mali-G610 is not defined.
-# 所以此处选择同用bifrost库的mali-G52
+# Therefore, we are selecting Mali-G52, which also utilizes the Bifrost library, for this purpose.
 ct-cntr exec redroid-builder set-env TARGET_BOARD_PLATFORM_GPU=mali-G52 TARGET_RK_GRALLOC_VERSION=4
-ct-cntr config set REDROID_BUILD_PATH=~/redroid # set the path to store source code ct-cntr config  # check whether the docker configuration is correct ct-cntr up  # deploy redroid
+ct-cntr config set REDROID_BUILD_PATH=~/redroid # set the path to store source code ct-cntr config  # check whether the docker configuration is correct ct-cntr up  # start redroid-builder container

 #####################
 # fetch code